 That fills an English grave.

-In the fifth stanza the speaker references a vague “him.”
+In the fifth stanza, the speaker references a vague “him.”
 While it is unclear who exactly this person is, one is able to hazard a guess due to the personal experiences of Cather herself.
 She was known to have visited the castle and discuss the life of a previous resident Sir Philip Sidney.
-Sidney was an English poet and solider who is best-known for his role in Elizabethan society.
+Sidney was an English poet and soldier who is best known for his role in Elizabethan society.
 He is the author of Astrophel and Stella as well as The Defence of Poesy.